katekalcevich/Test-ARIA/README.md

 - the modal container has a role of dialog (which screen readers will announce)
 - the modal container has aria-modal set to true
 - the modal has either an aria-labelledby property or an aria-label

+Some screen readers will read the modal twice.
+I'm not aware of any way to avoid that.

 ### Dialogs, modal dialogs and alert dialogs
 They are all interface elements that open on top of a web page.